SamanAshoori/SamanAshoori/README.md

 ### Cambio AI & Neural Network Training
 * **Tech Stack:** Python, Machine Learning
-* Developed a complete Python implementation of the card game "Cambio" (also known as Cabo).
+* Developed a complete Python implementation of the card game "Cambio".
 * Built the game logic to simulate matches and generate datasets.
 * Built a Neural Network from scratch and trained an AI to win 41% of the time agaisnt a heuristic algorithm